Carla Vizzotti

 Carla Vizzotti (born 1 June 1972) is an Argentine physician specialized in vaccine-preventable diseases.
 She was the Secretary of Health Access and Vice Minister of Health in Argentina's Health Ministry, working under Minister Ginés González García, until February 2021.
-She has been Minister of Health since 20 February 2021, following González García's resignation.
+She served as Minister of Health from 2021 to 2023, following González García's resignation.

 Early life and career

 Vizzotti was born on 1 June 1972 in Buenos Aires, daughter of a gastroenterologist.
 She studied medicine at the Universidad del Salvador, graduating in 1997.
 She specialized in internal medicine at the University of Buenos Aires.
 She founded, and presides over, the Sociedad Argentina de Vacunología y Epidemiología ("Argentine Society of Vaccinology and Epidemiology"; SAVE), and has also worked at the Fundación Huésped, an NGO created to respond to HIV/AIDS.

 From 2007 to 2016, during the successive administrations of President Cristina Fernández de Kirchner, she headed the Health Ministry's National Directorate for the Control of Vaccine-preventable Diseases (DINACEI).
 During her administration, she headed the National Immunization Plan and oversaw the extension of the existing immunization registry to include 19 free and mandatory vaccines.